dvavatsioulas/housecat-skgcode-API/README.md

 • Vavatsioulas Dimitris [@dvavatsioulas](https://github.com/dvavatsioulas)
 • Xenidou Olympia [@olyxen](https://github.com/olyxen)

+# Keep in mind
+HouseCat is not a service for finding homes in real life.
+HouseCat is made just for educational purposes.

 # Notes
 This project is made thanks to [skg.code](http://www.skgcode.gr) educational program.
 Thank you for giving us the oppurtunity to work with a group compounded of great people!